criosch1/Capstone_Final_Wish/README.md

 - Does the tag count have an effect on product revenue?
 - Can we predict the units sold of a product by just looking at its tag count?

-# Project Steps & Research Questions:
+# Project Steps & Further Questions:

 ## Data Cleaning: